carlfranklin/GrpcGenerator/README.md

 string outputFolder = $"{Environment.GetFolderPath(Environment.SpecialFolder.Desktop)}\\Output\\BlazorGrpcGenerated\\BlazorGrpcGenerated\\";
 ```

-Now, every time you run the generator, it will overwrite the files in your output folders, deleting the existing files.
+Now, every time you run the generator, it will overwrite the files in your solution's *Client*, *Server*, and *Shared* project folders, deleting the existing files in the custom *Grpc*(*) folders.

 ### Generating Files